 The Borlaug-Ruan International Internship: a truly unique experience preparing students for high impact careers in science, agriculture and global development.

-Since 1998, The World Food Prize Foundation has placed over 300 students on Borlaug-Ruan International Internships at 34 of the top agricultural research and development organizations around the world in Africa, Asia, Latin America and the Middle East, including: Bangladesh, Brazil, China, Costa Rica, Egypt, Ethiopia, Guatemala, India, Indonesia, Kenya, Malaysia, Mexico, Nepal, Peru, Philippines, Taiwan, Tanzania, Thailand, Trinidad and Tobago, and Turkey.
+Since 1998, The World Food Prize Foundation has placed 401 students on Borlaug-Ruan International Internships at leading agricultural research and development organizations around the world in Africa, Asia, Latin America and the Middle East, including: Bangladesh, Brazil, China, Costa Rica, Egypt, Ethiopia, Guatemala, India, Indonesia, Kenya, Malaysia, Mexico, Nepal, Peru, Philippines, Taiwan, Tanzania, Thailand, Trinidad and Tobago, and Turkey.

 The Borlaug-Ruan International Internship differs from other study abroad and internship programs in that students complete original research projects alongside World Food Prize and Nobel Laureates, and work with acclaimed international researchers and practitioners in the field to improve food security and solve the most pressing agricultural, nutritional, health, economic and environmental problems around the world.

 The student becomes an integral member of their team, spending significant time in the laboratory, in the field, and in local communities conducting research and gathering data.

 ELIGIBILITY REQUIREMENTS: Any student who has participated in, volunteered for, or has other involvement with a World Food Prize Foundation program and is 17 years old or older (on June 1, 2023) is eligible to apply.